Trump’s incendiary ‘vermin’ remarks prompt backlash

 Democrats and even some Republicans expressed alarm over Trump’s comments, equating them to the type of rhetoric used by dictators during World War II and suggesting it was a sign of how Trump would conduct himself if elected to a second term in the White House.

 The Trump campaign dismissed the criticism.
-But the “vermin” comment is just the latest in a growing string of comments that have raised alarms for Trump’s critics.
+But the “vermin” comment is just the latest in a growing string of remarks that have raised alarms for Trump’s critics.

 “On a weekend when most Americans were honoring our nation’s heroes, Donald Trump parroted the autocratic language of Adolf Hitler and Benito Mussolini — two dictators many U.S. veterans gave their lives fighting, in order to defeat exactly the kind of un-American ideas Trump now champions,” Biden campaign spokesperson Ammar Moussa said in a statement.